apigee/apijam/Module-2b/Labs/Lab 3/README.md

 }
 ```

-You can make this call either using a REST client like the one [here](https://apigee-restclient.appspot.com/), or using a terminal.
+You can make this call either using a REST client like the one <a href="https://apigee-restclient.appspot.com/" target="_blank">here</a>, or using a terminal.

 Example `curl` command:
 ```